 My plan was to take several shots both indoors and outside, with and without a flash, and at several aperture settings for various amounts of depth of field.

 I used a tripod for indoor photos like my pin cushion shots, but for outdoor work it was really cumbersome to use a tripod for macro shots.
 Most of the outdoor shots I used an on-camera flash and covered the flash with a piece of paper to soften the light.
-That is what I used on the mushrooms.
-I also used a flash on the pin cushion shots but didn't use any diffusion.
-I was able to use an off-camera flash and change the direction of the light.
+That is what I used on all my outdoor shots except the mushrooms.
+That one I used a higher ISO and ambient light.
+I used a flash on the pin cushion shots but didn't use any diffusion.
+I was able to use an off-camera flash and change the direction of the light which gave it a different look.Sept 2019: added some bugs taken with my new iPhone 11pro.
+Not macro but simply cropped yet still looks good.

 All photos were processed in Apple Photos app.
 Only minor adjustments to highlights and shadows were made.

 I liked the direct lighting on the straight pins and safety pins and the shots of the flowers looked better with a sheet of paper in front of the flash.
 I also liked the side lighting on the pin cushion shots.
 Unfortunately I didn't see any bugs where I could get a good macro shot.
-I saw a jumping spider but he jumped away and I couldn't find where he went.
+I saw a jumping spider and got a shot of him with my iPhone, I wanted to get a shot with my DSLR, but he jumped away and I couldn't find where he went.
 I hope to go on a hike nearby soon and get some bug shots.
+I did try to capture an image of the Andromeda galaxy through a water drop which I thought came out pretty good.
+I want to try that type of photography more in the future.